OperatorJack/MWSE-mods/Antares Creatures Redux/Antares' Creatures Redux - readme.md

 02 - Frost Giant
 03 - Cecaelia
 04 - Beholder
+05 - Frost Monarch
+06 - Gargoyles
+07 - Green Slime
+08 - Hill Giants
+09 - Medusa
-05 - Combined ESP
+10 - Combined ESP

-00-04 contain their respective mods.
-05 contains the combined ESP which you can use in place of the ESPs in 00-04, if you are enabling all of the creature mods.
+00-09 contain their respective mods.
+10 contains the combined ESP which you can use in place of the ESPs in 00-09, if you are enabling all of the creature mods.

 ## Permissions